-- Explore UiPath Marketplace and import packages in your workflow Create a small application using UiPath Apps Studio - enable AI Fabric and use ML packages in your workflow Get an overview of Task capture and Automation Hub Outcomes: After completing this module, you should be able to - Outcomes: After completing this module, you should be able to - Import packages from Marketplace to your workflow Use packages offered by AI Fabric - Develop applications that can be used with your workflow
+- Explore UiPath Marketplace and import packages in your workflow Create a small application using UiPath Apps Studio - Enable AI Fabric and use ML packages in your workflow Get an overview of Task capture and automation Hub Outcomes: After completing this module, you should be able to - Outcomes: After completing this module, you should be able to - Import packages from Marketplace to your workflow Use packages offered by AI Fabric - Develop applications that can be used with your workflow

 - Marketplace Apps

 - AI Fabric Task capture

-- Automation Hub
+- automation Hub

-- Develop complex automation processes with the help of components offered byMarketplace Develop an application using UiPath Apps Studio
+- Develop complex automation processes with the help of components offered by Marketplace Develop an application using UiPath Apps Studio

-Projects.Which projects will be a part of this RPA with UiPath Course?
+Projects. which projects will be a part of this RPA with UiPath course ?

-Project 1: C and idate Onboarding
+Project 1: Candidate Onboarding

-Problem Statement - C and idate onboarding process involves tracking c and idate's m and atory joiningdocuments, sending the m timely reminders, and Handling other tasks.
-Once all the documents are received, the n the c and idate needs to be sent a formal joining email asking him to join the company.
+Problem Statement - Candidate onboarding process involves tracking candidate's mandatory joiningdocuments, sending them timely reminders, and handling other tasks.
+Once all the documents are received, then the candidate needs to be sent a formal joining email asking him to join the company.

-- We will build a workflow that will automate the se entire processes using UiPath.
-Toachieve this, we will perform the following: - Create a transactional workflow - Collecting c and idate data using Web Recording operations on the c and idate data usingExcel activities - Send automated emails for verification and onboarding purposes Publish the project toUiPath Orchestrator - this is an ongoing project throughout the course designed to implement the concepts asyou learn.
+- We will build a workflow that will automate these entire processes using UiPath. to a chieve this, we will perform the following: - Create a transactional workflow - Collecting candidate data using Web Recording Operations on the candidate data using Excel activities - Send automated emails for verification and onboarding purposes Publish the project toUiPath Orchestrator - this is an ongoing project through out the course designed to implement the concepts asyou learn.